Oil and Gas in Greeley

 Oil and Gas Health Information and Response program

 The Oil and Gas Health Information and Response program was created by the Colorado Department of Public Health and Environment to respond to public concerns about health related to oil and gas activities.
 It will also gather up-to-date information about oil and gas activities, with a focus on health, and make it accessible to the public.
+It also provides links to up-to-date information about oil and gas activities, with a focus on health, and health resources.
+Information related to the 2018 study about potential health effects, as well as reviews of the study can be found on our 2018 Study Information page.

 Report a health concern